vansh1702/VanshBookStore/VanshBookStore/README.txt

 Done Assignment 2-(I)

-Now started The project again as it was not showing all 4 projects as I made a mistake in starting that I checked the PLACE THE SOLUTION IN THE SAME FOLDER repeating all the steps and just changed the css as it was so bright and was not looking good as a theme.
+Now started The project again as it was not showing all 4 projects as I made a mistake in starting that I checked the PLACE THE SOLUTION IN THE SAME FOLDER

 Starting Part 2 2023-11-06
 1502